Ema Maishima

-Ema Maishima (儛島 エマ, Maishima Ema) is a Japanese professional wrestler.
-She works for World Wonder Ring Stardom.
+Mai Matsuda, better known by her ring name Ema Maishima, (儛島 エマ, Maishima Ema) is a Japanese professional wrestler.
+She works for World Wonder Ring Stardom, where she is a member of the Neo Genesis stable.

 Early life

 Maishima enlisted in the Japan Ground Self-Defense Force after graduating high school in order to train for professional wrestling.

 Professional wrestling career

 World Wonder Ring Stardom (2025–present)

-Maishima made her official in-ring debut at Korakuen Hall on May 21 2025, losing to AZM.
+Maishima made her official in-ring debut at Korakuen Hall on May 21, 2025, losing to AZM.

 On July 4, 2025 at New Blood 23, Maishima achieved her first victory, defeating Rina after a referee stoppage.

+Maishima entered and won the 2026 Stardom Rookie of the Year Tournament, defeating Kikyo Furusawa in the final to earn the right to challenge for the Future of Stardom Championship.

+At All Star Grand Queendom 2026, Maishima lost to defending champion Ranna Yagami.

+Neo Genesis (2026–present)

+During Queens Dynasty, Maishima stepped in for the sidelined Miyu Amasaki to team with AZM against Hazuki and Koguma.
+After their defeat, AZM invited Maishima to join the Neo Genesis stable, but Maishima asked for more time to think about it.

+After losing in a singles match to Amasaki at STARDOM in Sendai on June 6, 2026, Maishima asked to join the faction, and was formally accepted by Starlight Kid, Mei Seira, AZM and Amasaki.